-Use this modem By selecting this option, you will enable the modem. ---------------- -- ldentifier Name used for authentication Password Password used for authentication.
-If you click on the key icon to the right of the field, the password will appear in plaintext for 5 seconds.
+Use this modem By selecting this option, you will enable the modem. ---------------- --

 Name (mandatory) Name given to the modem.
-(See warning in the introduction to the section on Interfaces) Comments Allows you to enter comments regarding the modem.
+(See warning in the introduction to the section on Interfaces ) Comments Allows you to enter comments regarding the modem.
 Modem type Indicates the type of modem chosen in the creation phase.
 Color Color assigned to the modem.